-Earning an Ohio High School Diploma

-Graduation Requirements for 2021 and Beyond

-There is no one-size-fits-all way to graduate.
-Ohio gives you several pathways to qualify for a high school diploma.
-Choose the way that works best for you!

-To earn a high school diploma in Ohio, you must complete the courses shown below and then choose a pathway on the right to show that you are ready for college or a job.
-Here's what you need to do to graduate.
-Your school counselor will give you more details.

-Complete Courses
+Before you know it, you'll be receiving your high school diploma.
+Ohio is giving you new ways to show the world what you can do with it.

+As a student entering ninth grade between July 1, 2017 and June 30, 2019, Ohio's new high school graduation requirements give you more flexibility to choose a graduation pathway that builds on your strengths and passions - one that ensures you are ready for your next steps and excited about the future.

+Cover the basics

-Take and earn a state minimum of 20 credits in specific subjects.
+You must earn a minimum total of 20 credits in specified subjects and take your required tests.
+Then, decide how you will round out your diploma requirements.

 English language arts 4 credits

-Health 1⁄2 credit
+Health 1/2 credit

 Mathematics 4 credits

 Physical education 1⁄2 credit

 Science 3 credits

 Social studies 3 credits

 Electives 5 credits

 Other Requirements

 You also must receive instruction in economics and financial literacy and complete at least two semesters of fine arts.
 Your district may require more than 20 credits to graduate.

-Show That You Are Ready
+You have the option to show you are ready by meeting the original three graduation pathways below that were available when you entered high school.

+Show you are ready

 Use at least one pathway to show that you are ready for college or a job.

-Ohio's State Tests
+1. Ohio's State Tests

 Earn at least 18 points on seven end-of-course state tests.
 End-of-course tests are:

-Algebra I or Integrated Math I English I

-Geometry or Integrated Math II English II

-American Government Biology
+Algebra I or Integrated Math I English I Geometry or Integrated Math II English II American Government Biology American History

-American History

 Each test score earns you up to five graduation points.
 You must have a minimum of four points in math, four points in English and six points across science and social studies.
 Your school and district receive grades on the Ohio School Report Cards for all students' scores and participation on state tests.

-Industry credential and workforce readiness Earn a minimum of 12 points by receiving a State Board of Education-approved, industry-recognized credential or group of credentials in a single career field and earn the required score on WorkKeys, a work-readiness test.
+2. Industry credential and workforce readiness

+Earn a minimum of 12 points by receiving a State Board of Education-approved, industry-recognized credential or group of credentials in a single career field and earn the required score on WorkKeys, a work-readiness test.
 The state of Ohio will pay one time for you to take the WorkKeys test.

-College and career readiness tests Earn remediation-free scores in mathematics and English language arts on either the ACT or SAT.
+3. College and career readiness tests

+Earn remediation-free scores in mathematics and English language arts on either the ACT or SAT.
 The Ohio Department of Higher Education works with Ohio's universities to set the remediation-free scores for the ACT and SAT tests.
 Periodically, for a variety of reasons, these scores may be adjusted.
 For all high school juniors, the remediation-free scores set by Feb.
 1 of their junior year will be used to meet their graduation requirement.
 The most up-to-date information regarding remediation-free scores can be found on the Department's graduation requirements webpage.
-More information about graduation pathways is at education.ohio.gov, search graduation requirements.
-Then, talk to your school counselor. and December 2018